TYPO3GmbH/ext-hubspot/Documentation/Editors/Index.rst

 the form in Hubspot.
 In order for it to work, you have to be logged into Hubspot.

-For this how to we are assuming that you are already comfortable working with TYPO3 as an editor and know your way around the TYPO3 backend.
+For this how-to we are assuming that you are already comfortable working with TYPO3 as an editor and know your way around the TYPO3 backend.